raduSa/LetsGoGambling/README.md

-In the end the High-Low counting seems to have a better result, while the Monte Carlo simulation seems to lose more money, but if we play more matches in the long run Monte Carlo will catchup and will actually be better.
+In the end the High-Low counting seems to have a better result, while the Monte Carlo simulation seems to lose more money, but if we play more matches in the long run Monte Carlo will catch up and will actually be better.

 ![Expected value](./assets/expected_value_by_sim.png)

-Altough Monte Carlo loses more money it looks like it approaches the expected value of -0.02 fast.
+We can see that as we move close and beyond our number of simulations 115377 we are getting closer and closer to the desired edge whereas in the beginning we were further apart.

 ## References